QMUL-ECS735P/lab-week-3/README.md

-# Introduction to Python RDFlib
+# Introduction to Python and RDFlib

 > **Session objectives:**
 >   - Become familiar with using Python to create simple Semantic Web programs.